British Military Administration (Malaya): Background

-Prior to the Japanese occupation, British Malaya was divided into Federated and Unfederated states, and the Straits Settlements.
+Prior to the Japanese occupation, British Malaya was divided into the federated and unfederated states as well as the more directly controlled Straits Settlements.
 In the 1930s, Edward Gent of the British Colonial Office was in favour of bringing these separate elements closer together.
 After the Japanese occupation, the British began to consider how to reconquer Malaya and reestablish colonial administration.
 The planning for the new administration was handled by the Civil Affairs, Malaya Planning Unit (CAMPU) and the Eastern Department of the Colonial Office under Gent.
 The first phase was to be a Military Administration that returned stability followed by a Malay Union that would bring together all the states under a single government to secure Britain's possessions in Malaya.

 By early 1945, the British had plans to invade Malaya on 9 September under the code name Operation Zipper.
 However, the Japanese surrendered on 15 August, weeks before the planned invasion.
 As a result, British arrangements for a gradual re-establishment of colonial administration over Malaya and the other territories were now obsolete and a vast area including Malaya, Singapore, Indonesia, British North Borneo, Indo-China, Sarawak, and Hong Kong was free from colonial control.

 In the period between the Japanese emperor's announcement and the arrival of Allied forces in Malaya, the Malayan Peoples' Anti-Japanese Army focused its efforts on seizing control of territory across Malaya and punishing "collaborators" of the Japanese regime.
 A few of the Japanese occupation troops also came under attack from civilians during this period as they withdrew from outlying areas and some defected to the MPAJA.